Next Residency Class / Important Application Dates

 - When will I be notified about the status of my application?
 All applications will be reviewed.
 You will be contacted if you are selected for an interview.
 If you are not selected, you will receive a notification.
 Unfortunately, due to the volume of applicants, we are unable to provide updates regarding specific applications.

 - Will I be required to sign a contract?
 We do not require that you sign a contract.
 All Children's Hospital offers significant commitment to the extensive training, education and support of New Graduate Nurses and RN Residents.
 Because of this, we do ask that you carefully consider your commitment to the program and the organization.
-Please read our letter of commitment for more information.
+For more information, please read this letter of commitment.

 - What if I am not hired?
 You may reapply to future residency programs, provided you still meet the criteria.
 If you have over one year of RN experience, our RN II positions might be an option for you.
 You are welcome to join our Talent Community to receive notifications of All Children's Hospital Nursing Career information.